UniversalDependencies/docs/_lt/dep/det-nummod.md

 udver: '2'
 ---

-Pronouns that agree with nouns and can be replaced by numerals (keli, keleri, abu) are morphologically tagged as [DET](), and their relation is labeled `det:nummod`:
+Pronouns that agree with nouns and can be replaced by numerals (_keli, keleri, abu, ”several”, “several”, “both”_) are morphologically tagged as [DET](), and their relation is labeled `det:nummod`:

 ~~~ sdparse